siakaramalegos/modern-markdown-blog/readme.md

 You may re-generate your posts while the dev server is running.
 Just open a new tab in your terminal to do so.
 The dev server does not do hot-reloading, so after the generation is complete and webpack has finished re-bundling, you can refresh the localhost page to see the updated content.

+### Highlight Themes

+This project uses [Highlight.js](https://highlightjs.org) for syntax highlighting.
+The `github` theme is already set up, but you can easily switch to another.

+1. Find your preferred theme in the [demo here](https://highlightjs.org/static/demo/).
+2. Find how they spell the file name for your chosen theme [here](https://github.com/highlightjs/highlight.js/tree/master/src/styles).
+3. In `src/index.js` and `layouts/post.ejs`, replace `github` with your preferred theme.

 ## Github Pages

 To deploy to Github pages, in `package.json`, in the `gh-pages` script, modify the `ASSET_PATH` to be the name of your repo on Github.
 Then run `npm run gh-pages` to both build and deploy the `/build/` folder to your `gh-pages` branch on Github.